 The Problem with Self-Help Books

 I used to love self-help books.
 Throughout high school and college, I would go to the bookstore and peruse the self-help section.
-(I read other genres as well, but self-help books were my favorite at the time.)
+(I read other genres as well, but self-improvement books were my favorite at the time.)
 I read a wide variety of books, from thick tomes written by Ivy League psychologists to New Age pamphlets written by people with no qualifications whatsoever.
 My taste ran mostly in the middle, though.
 I liked books that had some basis in science, but weren’t as cut and dry as a college textbook.
 Even then, I realized there were a lot of bad self-help books out there.
 That’s why I spent so much time at the bookstore.

 I stopped reading self-help books sometime in Samoa.
 There were no bookstores there and perusing books an Amazon just wasn’t (and isn’t) the same.
 But that’s not why I quit self-help.
 I quit because I got help.
 I got professional help for my depression.
 Then I started working on my life’s goals.
 I found that taking care of myself and getting shit done counted for way more than anything I had ever read in a self-help book.